dnouri/gmailctrl/README.md

 ## Usage

+After authenticating, you will be presented with a main menu.

+### Email Management

-After the initial scan, you will be presented with the main screen, which lists all email groups found in your inbox, sorted by the number of messages from each sender.
+Selecting "Manage Emails" starts the original `gmailctrl` experience.
+After an initial scan, you will be presented with the main screen, which lists all email groups found in your inbox, sorted by the number of messages from each sender.

-### Main View & Keybindings
+#### Main View & Keybindings

-The main view is a table of all sender groups.
-You can navigate this list with the arrow keys.

 | Key         | Action                                                 |
 |-------------|--------------------------------------------------------|